Ylianst/MeshCentral/docs/docs/meshcentral/config.md

             "properties": {
-              "from": { "type": "string", "format": "email", "description": "Email address used in the messages from field." }, "apikey": { "type": "string", "description": "The SendGrid API key." }, "verifyemail": { "type": "boolean", "default": true, "description": "When set to false, the email format and DNS MX record are not checked." }
+              "from": { "type": "string", "format": "email", "description": "Email address used in the messages from field." }, "apikey": { "type": "string", "description": "The SendGrid API key." }, "verifyemail": { "type": "boolean", "default": true, "description": "When set to false, the email format and DNS MX record are not checked." }, "emailDelaySeconds": { "type": "integer", "default": 300, "description": "Time to wait before sending a device connection/disconnection notification email.
+If many events occur, they will be merged into a single email."}
             },
             "required": [ "from", "apikey" ]
           },